 Open a browser and navigate to the default URL: http://localhost:8080

-If this is the first time that you are setting up Jenkins, copy the password stored in the file C:\Program Files (x86)\secrets\initialAdminPassword and enter that into Jenkins.
+If this is the first time that you are setting up Jenkins, copy the password stored in the file C:\Program Files (x86)\Jenkins\secrets\initialAdminPassword and enter that into Jenkins.

 This will lead you to the Jenkins Setup Wizard.
 You can choose to install the suggested plugins, but ensure that you also have the plugins listed in the “Installing Plugins” section.